USER MANUAL 65UF7769 LG

 | AG-F*** Cinema 3D Glasses | AN-MR600 Magic Remote | AG-F***DP Dual Play Glasses |

-* Some models require Wi-Fi/Bluetooth Dongle for using Magic Remote or LG Audio Device.
+* Some models require a Wi-Fi/Bluetooth Dongle for using Magic Remote or LG Audio Device.

-* Supporting device of Wi-Fi/Bluetooth Dongle is a different in accordance with model.
+* The supporting device of the Wi-Fi/Bluetooth Dongle varies by model.

 Maintenance